-Wireless charging sounds like something right out a futuristic sci-fi movie.
+Wireless charging sounds like something right out of a futuristic sci-fi movie.
 But it’s been around for quite some time in the technology industry.
-The idea of charging our electronic devices without the need of physical cables is just amazing and intriguing.
+The idea of charging our electronic devices without the need for physical cables is just amazing and intriguing.
 So let us have a look at how this wireless charging works for electronic devices and see some of the best options for the job.

 What is Wireless Charging?

 Wireless Charging is a technique by which we can charge our electronic devices without connecting them with wires or cables.
-It is much safer, economical and faster.
+It is much safer, economical, and faster.
 Now you might be wondering how could this even be possible.
 So the answer is Electromagnetic Induction.
 Now wireless charging may not exactly stand up to your sci-fi mental image of it.
 The reason being that wireless charging is not like wireless data transmission where data can be transmitted via thin air.
 So let us see how wireless charging works.

 How Wireless Charging works?

 As I already said that it is not exactly wireless.
 Wireless charging consists of a charging station or charging dock which must be connected to a wall socket to draw energy.